 You will need the following:

 - Proof of Mexican auto insurance.
 NORRA insurance only covers liability for vehicles on the course.
-All other vehicles need to be insured by a Mexican insurance policy, which can be purchased online.
+Vehicles driven while not on the course must to be insured by a Mexican insurance policy, which can be purchased online.
 See the Mexican 1000 page for details.
 U.S. auto insurance is not valid in Mexico.

 What should I bring with me in the racecar or motorcycle?

-- Some pesos or greenbacks just in case.
+- Some pesos and greenbacks just in case.

 - Sat phone with a list of emergency contact numbers including NORRA Ops.